Boiarshinov/english/articles.md

 # Articles

-- `a` / `an` - with singular countable noun in general (not specific) or sonething that introduced for the first time
+- `a` / `an` - with singular countable noun in general (not specific) or something that is introduced for the first time
-- `the` - with singular countable specific noun
+- `the` - with singular or plural countable or uncountable specific noun

 With the plural nouns we should use `the` or don't use article at all:
 > I have the books in my locker.
 > I have books in my locker.

+With uncountable nouns we should use `some` or don't use article at all:
+> Would you like some tea?

 ## Special rules